Coffee Bay: History

+Oceanos Sinking

+on the 4th August 1991 off the coast of South Africa, the MTS Oceanos sank off the coast of East London, South Africa after the South African Air Force Participated in the Rescue Effort, all 571 Passengers were able to escape the sinking vessel just mere minutes before the plunge.

 Geography

 Coffee Bay is a small village situated on the South African "Wild Coast" which stretches for 160 kilometres South from the Kei River mouth to Port Edward in the North and approximately 100 kilometres inland.
 The nearest large town, Mthatha, is approximately 80 kilometres away.
 Coffee Bay falls within the King Sabata Dalindyebo (KSD) district of the O.R Tambo District Municipality.
 The area is filled with diverse wild flora and fauna.

 Infrastructure

 The community is largely rural and Coffee Bay's infrastructure includes informal settlements, a trading store, a plain camping site and two resort hotels.

 Community

 The traditional Xhosa lifestyle in Coffee Bay is one of the aspects that draw tourists to the area.
 At the same time, the Eastern Cape Department of Social Development identified challenges that include high unemployment rates, malnutrition, housing shortages, infrastructure backlogs, low levels of health facilities, low levels of education, HIV and environmental degradation.
 The communities’ lives are dominated by poverty and ill-health, and most of the population do not comply with the environmental legislation regarding the use of natural resources.
 A study has suggested that the high illiteracy and unemployment compels people to use coastal natural resources to satisfy their basic needs.